alisaifee/coredis/docs/source/api_reference.rst

     with the client which has the randomly generated token, if the client crashes, then wait until the lock key expired.

-    Actually you can regard the algorithm as a master-slave version of redlock, which is designed for multi master nodes.
+    Actually you can regard the algorithm as a primary-replica version of redlock, which is designed for multi master nodes.

     Please read these article below before using this cluster lock in your app.

     - https://redis.io/topics/distlock
     - http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html
     - http://antirez.com/news/101